Elaine Benes: Influence/effect on others

-In "The Chinese Woman", Jerry describes how Elaine has had a destructive effect on her relationship with her friend Noreen.
-It is revealed that over the course of their friendship, Elaine has convinced Noreen to join the Army, then go AWOL, dump her "high-talker" boyfriend and then her "long-talker" boyfriend.
+In "The Chinese Woman", Jerry describes how Elaine's influence has had a destructive effect on her relationship with her friend Noreen.
+It is revealed that over the course of their friendship, Elaine has convinced Noreen to join the Army, then go AWOL, break up with one boyfriend for being a "high-talker", then later break up with another for being a "long-talker".
 Eventually, Kramer steps in and forbids Elaine to have any more contact with Noreen.

 In "The Muffin Tops", Elaine convinces her ex-boss Mr. Lippman to start his own business selling just "muffin tops".
 However, they soon run into problems when no one will take the leftover stumps, and only by calling in "The Cleaner" (who turns out to be Newman) can they get rid of them.

 In "The Non-Fat Yogurt", Elaine suggests to Lloyd Braun, an advisor to Mayor David Dinkins, that everybody in the city should wear name tags.
 Lloyd Braun suggests this idea to the mayor, who likes it so much that he adds it to his campaign, subsequently leading to his loss in the mayoral elections.
 In "The Gum", it's revealed that Lloyd Braun also loses his job and later has a nervous breakdown.